google/WebFundamentals/src/content/en/fundamentals/getting-started/primers/promises.md

-…thankfully this is usually what you want, or at least gives you access to what you want.
+Thankfully this is usually what you want, or at least gives you access to what you want.
 Also, be aware that jQuery doesn't follow the convention of passing Error objects into rejections.

 ## Complex async code made easier